tferrari92/automate-all-the-things/README.md

 1. Go back to Azure DevOps and open your project.
 2. Go to Project settings on the left side menu (bottom-left corner).
-3. On the left side menu, under Pipelines, select Service connections.
+3. On the left side menu, under "Pipelines", select "Service connections".
-4. Click on Create service connection.
+4. Click on "Create service connection".
 5. Select AWS.
 6. Paste your Access Key ID and Secret Access Key.
-7. Under Service connection name, write "aws".
+7. Under "Service connection name", write "aws".
 8. Select the "Grant access permission to all pipelines" option.
 8. Save.